Updated 4/14/2025

 Missing Out on the Big Party

-If you’ve always pictured a packed dance floor, a grand entrance, or a full wedding weekend with all your loved ones, eloping might feel like you’re skipping out on the big party.
-While elopements are incredible for intimate, meaningful moments, they don’t come with a traditional reception vibe—so if that’s something you’d miss, it’s worth considering.
+If you’ve always imagined a packed dance floor, a grand entrance, or a full wedding weekend surrounded by everyone you love, eloping might feel like missing out.
+Elopements are incredible for intimate, meaningful moments, but they don’t come with the same reception energy.
+If that kind of celebration is important to you, it’s something to think about before choosing an elopement.

 Family Expectations and FOMO

-One of the trickier parts of choosing an elopement vs. a wedding is managing family expectations.
-Some loved ones may have envisioned a traditional celebration and might struggle to understand your decision.
-If family is a big part of your life, it can be tough to navigate their emotions—but there are plenty of ways to include them, even from afar (like hosting a post-elopement party or FaceTiming them in for a special moment).
+One of the more challenging parts of the elopement vs wedding decision is navigating family expectations and opinions.
+Some loved ones may have pictured you having a traditional wedding and might not understand why you’re choosing something different.
+If you’re close with your family, their reactions can be tough to manage.
+But there are ways to include them, even from afar.
+You might plan a small post-elopement gathering or have them join in virtually for a special part of the day.

 A Smaller Guest List